Sub-Architecture Ensemble Pruning in Neural Architecture Search: Introduction

 \section{Introduction}

-Designing neural network architectures usually requires manually elaborated architecture engineering, extensive expertise as well as expensive costs.
-Neural architecture search (NAS), which aims at mitigating these challenges, is attracting more and more attention recently \citep{zoph2018learning,elsken2019neural,wistuba2019survey}.
-However, NAS methods usually require huge computational complexity to achieve an architecture with expected performance, which is too expensive for many infrastructures to be deployed and researchers to afford \citep{zoph2017neural}.
+\IEEEPARstart{D}{esigning} neural network architectures usually requires manual, laborious architectural engineering, extensive expertise, and high costs.
+Neural architecture search (NAS), which aims to mitigate these challenges, is attracting increasing attention recently \citep{zoph2018learning,elsken2019neural,wistuba2019survey}.
+However, NAS methods usually require a huge computational effort to achieve an architecture with the expected performance, which is too expensive for many infrastructures and too costly for researchers \citep{zoph2017neural}.
+Recent work \citep{cortes2017adanet,huang2018learning,macko2019improving} proposes to employ ensemble methods to mitigate this shortcoming by combining weak sub-architectures trained with lower computational cost into powerful neural architectures. \adanet{}, as a prominent example of them, contributes to present a theoretical analysis of the problem of learning both the network architecture and its parameters simultaneously, and proposes the first generalization bounds for the problem of structural learning of neural networks \citep{cortes2014deep,cortes2017adanet}.

-Recent work \citep{cortes2017adanet,huang2018learning,macko2019improving} proposes to employ ensemble methods to mitigate this shortcoming, using weak sub-architectures trained with less computation cost to comprise powerful neural architectures.
-However, all of them overlook a crucial principle in ensemble methods (\ie{} model diversity) when searching for new sub-architectures, which is usually beneficial for creating better model ensembles \citep{zhou2012ensemble,jiang2017generalized}.
-Besides, lots of ensemble pruning methods utilize the characteristic of diversity to gain sub-ensembles with a smaller size than the original ensembles \citep{zhou2012ensemble}.
-It has been proved that a few of diverse individual learners could even construct a more powerful ensemble learner than the unpruned ensembles \citep{zhou2002ensembling,zhou2012ensemble}.
-It motivates us to investigate the NAS ensemble pruning problems, targeting diverse sub-ensemble architectures towards a smaller yet effective ensemble model.